 - Test your teamwork in a double-kayak kayaking tour with Pacific Coast Kayaks.

-Discover more about each experience in the 10 Most Romantic Things to Do in Whangarei for Couples.
+Discover more about each experience in the 10 Most Romantic Things to Do in Whangarei.

 Couples’ Accommodation in Whangarei

 We’ve picked out some of the most romantic boutique lodges, B&Bs and even motels in the 5 Best Romantic Accommodations in Whangarei.

 More About Whangarei